canonical/netplan/doc/contribute-docs.md

 ## Contributing on GitHub

-If you want to follow a Git development workflow, you can also check out the [Netplan repository](https://github.com/canonical/netplan) and contribute your changes as [pull requests](https://github.com/canonical/netplan/pulls), putting the `documentation` label for better visibility.
+To follow a Git development workflow, checkout the [Netplan repository](https://github.com/canonical/netplan) and contribute your changes as [pull requests](https://github.com/canonical/netplan/pulls), putting the `documentation` label for better visibility.